Trinitynt14/WHSTechNotes/journal.md

 | Thorne  |    invisibility   |      underwater rescue     |
 | Silver  |   mind control    |    retrieve stolen goods       |
 | Tangier |  shapeshifting     |    extract prisoner       |
+# march 17, 2025
+For the most part I was scrolling on social media the whole time.
+I was just entertained since I couldn't do much else.
+My app was crushing a bunch (I need to update it) so app functionalty maybe.

+Something else I used was my computer.
+For the most part I used it to play games but I also started writing stories in it aswell.
+The games could relate to coding and app development.